If you have been missing mortgage payments and your lender is taking you to court, remember you can still stop repossession.

 - Question 4: attaching a draft of the order should only be ticked as ‘yes’ if you are working with a solicitor.
 Again, if you are defending yourself, the court will appreciate that you don’t have an understanding of the law;

 - Question 5: we would suggest ticking beside ‘at a hearing’;

 - Questions 6, 7 and 8: unless you are working with a solicitor, we would usually suggest leaving these questions blank;

 - Questions 9 and 9a: these should only be filled in if there is someone you want the court to send a copy of the application to (such as a solicitor, legal expert or debt advisor);

 - Question 10: in most cases, it is best to tick beside the checkbox ‘the evidence set out in the box below’.
 Here you can highlight anything that will support your case.
 For example, you may want to state that you will be earning extra wages (take a supporting letter from your employer).
-If a lodger is moving into the house, take a tenancy agreement.
+If a lodger is moving into the house, take a tenancy agreement or some form of confirmation.
 You may be getting help from your local council or dealing health issues (take any evidence you can).
 You can also present proof that your lender is not following ‘pre-action protocol’ rules (see Chapter 3 of our guide to stopping repossession);

 - In this same box, where necessary, you should also clarify why there has been any delay in making the application.

 Filling the N244 Form – Note the Following…

 - Should you decide to sell your property to a quick cash sale company (like Property Solvers), take some proof along.
 This usually consists of a confirmation of sale letter, proof of the buyers’ funds, a solicitors letter or, ideally, an exchange contract;

 - Finally, you and any co-owners should sign the Statement of Truth at the bottom of the form and, if you are using legal assistance, he/she should also fill in their details;